Retour

 Find out more about the Group's Human rights approach

-This approach is based on a Human Rights Referential, which represents ENGIE's ethical commitment to respecting human rights.
+This approach is based on a Human Rights Vigilance Policy, which represents ENGIE's ethical commitment to respecting human rights.

 Sustainable Procurement

 The mission of Procurement is to contribute to ENGIE’s ambition to be the world leader in the transition to zero-carbon for our clients, in particular the companies and territorial authorities.
-With a spend of 16 billion euros in 2022 (excluding energy), of which 65% in Europe, ENGIE develops and maintains sustainable performance with around 60,000 active suppliers.
+With a spend of 19 billion euro in 2024 (excluding energy), ENGIE develops and maintains sustainable performance with about 80,000 active suppliers.

 In particular, ENGIE has set itself the target of 100% of its top 250 preferred suppliers (excluding energy) being SBT certified or aligned by 2030.
-By 2023, this proportion had risen to 24%.
+By 2024, this ratio had risen to 44%.

 Find out more